Corin Barsily Goodwin, Board Chair & CEO

 Corin founded GHF in 2004 to address a growing need for support and advocacy.
 She has been presenting workshops on giftedness, learning differences and homeschool related issues for many years.
 Her articles and papers have been seen in NAGC (US) Parenting for High Potential, 2e Newsletter, California Association for the Gifted’s Gifted Ed Communicator, the NAGC (UK) magazine, California HomeSchooler, SENG Update, Thinking Person’s Guide to Autism, and many other publications.
-Corin also serves on the SENG Editorial Board and the Advisory Boards of the Asynchronous Scholars’ Fund and GRO - Gifted Research & Outreach, and is co-author with Mika Gustavson of Making the Choice: When Typical School Doesn't Fit Your Atypical Child, Writing Your Own Script: A Parents' Role in the Gifted Child's Social Development, and a chapter in a textbook, Interplay of Creativity and Giftedness in Science.
+Corin also serves on the SENG Editorial Board and the Advisory Boards of the Asynchronous Scholars’ Fund, GRO - Gifted Research & Outreach, and The "G" Word, and is co-author with Mika Gustavson of Making the Choice: When Typical School Doesn't Fit Your Atypical Child, Writing Your Own Script: A Parents' Role in the Gifted Child's Social Development, and a chapter in a textbook, Interplay of Creativity and Giftedness in Science.
 She co-authored US Public Education Policy: Missing Voices with Madeline Goodwin and Martha Shaindlin.
 She lives in the Pacific Northwest with her husband, her almost-grown children, an indeterminate number of cats, and her sword.

 Anne Beneventi has been passionate about working with gifted children throughout her career.
 She taught for over 20 years, during which time she co-founded Kaumeya International School in Alexandria, Egypt, and Roeper West School for the Gifted in Berkeley, California.
 In 1989, she began working with Annemarie Roeper, evaluating children for giftedness using the Annemarie Roeper Method of Qualitative Assessment (QA).
 In 2010, she was officially named Annemarie Roeper’s successor and the Director of the Annemarie Roeper Method of Qualitative Assessment and QA training program.
 Anne also co-founded Helios School for the Gifted and evaluates candidates for admissions using QA.
 She is past Chair for the Global Awareness Network of the National Association for Gifted Children, an Associate of the Gifted Development Center, and a member of the Columbus Group.
 Anne is certified as a Parent Group Facilitator for SENG and was awarded SENG's Lifetime Achievement Award in 2016.
 In 2002, Anne founded Children Evolving, a private consultation service where she continues to support families, teachers, and professionals of gifted children.